Anirbit-AI/Dynamics-of-Local-Elasticity-During-Training-of-Neural-Nets/README.md

 ```
 where `path` would be a string defining the directory to access the `Assets` folder

+- <b> Plots: </b> Contains all the relevant plots that have been used in the paper.
+The directory contains subdirectories corresponding to each dataset which contain further subdirectories corresponding to the two definitions of $S_{\rm rel}$.

+- <b> Scripts: </b> Contains all the `.ipynb` files which were used to conduct the experiments on the datasets and generate the plots.
+Users need to make sure that the script named `utils.py` is in the same directory as the scripts.

 ## Authors

 - [Anirbit Mukherjee](https://research.manchester.ac.uk/en/persons/anirbit.mukherjee)